alvarodemig/NeuralNet-from-Scratch-Matlab/README.md

-# NeuralNet-from-Scratch-Matlab
-Neural Network (MLP) implementation from scratch using Matlab
+# Neural Network (MultiLayer Perceptron) from Scratch using Matlab

 INSTRUCTIONS